Examining Your Car’s Electric Ecosystem

 - It directs communication between different electronic control units.

 - The CAN network continually circulates critical data.

 - Processing power can handle up to 2,000 signals.

 - It all works without a routing system or central hub.

 When the doors lock as you pull out of the driveway, that’s just one of a thousand examples of your car’s computer system doing its job.
 The network keeps everything running smoothly and keeps you safe on the road.

-DIY work on a car’s electrical system isn’t as easy as changing the oil.
-When you need the best mechanics in Minnesota, swing by our Forest Lake shop or any of our Kennedy Transmission locations.
-We’re the region’s go-to choice for auto service and repairs, and we’re proud to be at your service.
+Maintaining your car’s electrical system isn’t as easy as changing the oil.
+When you need the best automotive repair and maintenance mechanics in Minnesota, swing by any of our Kennedy Transmission locations.
+You can find us in Forest Lake, Apple Valley, and more.
+For quality auto service and repairs, you can depend on Kennedy’s team.